Bayesian modeling of nearly mutually orthogonal processes: Cebu Longitudinal Health and Nutrition Survey

-The response can vary with the scalar covariates, $x_i\in\mathbb{R}^4$, mentioned above through a latent factor regression setup \citep{montagna2012}.
+The response can vary with the scalar covariates, $x_i\in\mathbb{R}^4$, through a latent factor regression setup \citep{montagna2012}.
 The coefficient matrix $\Theta\in\mathbb{R}^{K\times4}$ models the relationship between the latent factors and the scalar covariates.
 To account for longitudinal covariates, $z_{i,j}(s),\ j=1,\ldots,4$, we use a functional linear model \citep{ramsay1991}.
-These covariates are sparsely recorded and track if a child is fed breast milk and 3 indicators of illness (diarrhea, fever, and cough).
-We use our generalized functional factor analysis approach for model-based imputation of these covariates for the functional linear model to be well defined.
+These covariates track if a child is fed breast milk and 3 indicators of illness (diarrhea, fever, and cough).
+We use our generalized functional factor analysis approach for model-based imputation of these covariates when not observed.
 For the coefficient surface $\beta_1(s,t)$ corresponding to the breast milk indicator, we specify $\beta_1(s,t) = 0$ for $s>t$ in a historical linear model approach \citep{malfait2003}.
 Through this setup, weight at time $t$ is only affected by breastfeeding status at earlier ages.
 For the coefficient surface of the three illness indicators $\beta_2(s,t),\ \beta_3(s,t),\ \beta_4(s,t)$, we specify $\beta_j(s,t) = 0$ for $s\neq t,\ j = 2,3,4$ in a concurrent linear model \citep{hastie1993}.
 Through this setup the illness status of a child at time $t$ only effects the weight at time $t$.
-Full details of the hierarchical model specification are presented in Appendix F.

-We base inference on $n = 2898$ mother-child pairs of the $3327$ pairs originally enrolled in the study.
-We excluded subjects due to child death, the family moving out of the Cebu metropolitan area, refusal to participate after the baseline survey, or if there was no covariate or response data recorded.
-In the remaining $n = 2898$ subjects, sparsity in the response and longitudinal covariates tends to arise due to a missed survey or failure to answer a specific question.
-Posterior inference is based on $100,000$ Markov chain Monte Carlo samples (to be conservative), where convergence is assessed using trace plot diagnostics, shown in Appendix F.
+In Appendix 5, we provide full details of the hierarchical model specification and present additional supportive figures that include trace plot diagnostics for the MCMC used for posterior inference.